eyeseast/python-frontmatter/docs/index.rst

     >>> pprint(post.metadata)
     {'excerpt': 'tl;dr', 'layout': 'post', 'title': 'Hello, world!'}

-If you don't need the whole post object, just parse:
+If you don't need the whole post object, use `frontmatter.parse` to return metadata and content separately:

 ::